2020–2021 China–India skirmishes: Background

 The border between China and India is disputed at multiple locations.
 There is "no publicly available map depicting the Indian version of the LAC," and the Survey of India maps are the only evidence of the official border for India.
 The Chinese version of the LAC mostly consists of claims in the Ladakh region, but China also claims Arunachal Pradesh in northeast India.

+China and India previously fought over the border in 1962 and 1967 with China gaining victory in the former and India gaining victory in the latter.

 Since the 1980s, there have been over 50 rounds of talks between the two countries related to these border issues.
 Only 1 to 2 percent of border incidents between 2010 and 2014 had received any form of media coverage.
 In 2019, India reported over 660 LAC violations and 108 aerial violations by the People's Liberation Army which were significantly higher than the number of incidents in 2018.
-Despite the disputes, skirmishes, and standoffs, no incidence of gunshots being fired had been reported between the two countries along the border for over 50 years, due an agreement by both sides that guns were not to be used; however this changed on 7 September, when warning shots were fired.
+Despite the disputes, skirmishes, and standoffs, no incidence of gunshots being fired had been reported between the two countries along the border for over 50 years, due an agreement by both sides that guns were not to be used; however this changed on 7 September 2020, when warning shots were fired.

 During Xi Jinping's visit to New Delhi in September 2014, Indian Prime Minister Narendra Modi discussed the boundary question and urged his counterpart for a solution.
 Since Modi became Prime Minister in 2014 until the 2020 standoff, Modi and Xi met 18 times, including those on the sidelines of summits and five visits to China.
 However, in 2017, China and India were involved in a major standoff in Doklam that lasted 73 days.
 On 3 January 2018, Xi Jinping, as Chairman of the Central Military Commission, issued the first Training Mobilisation Order.
 This was the first time that military training instructions had been given directly by the Chairman of the Central Military Commission.
 Following this, PLA forces have been mobilising training on the basis of the order.

-A retired PLA major general explained that, "...improving combat readiness is now a strategic mission for the Chinese military...
-China can't copy the US' measure to improve combat capability through actual combat overseas since our national defence policy is defensive rather than offensive.
+A retired PLA major general explained that "China can't copy the US' measure to improve combat capability through actual combat overseas since our national defence policy is defensive rather than offensive.
 Therefore, military training becomes extremely important for China."
 China has since increased its military presence in the Tibetan Plateau.
-China has also been increasing its footprint with India's neighbours – Nepal, Sri Lanka and Pakistan; so from India having a monopoly in the region, China is now posing a direct challenge to New Delhi's influence in South Asia.